International Business Management MSc

 Course content

-This course combines academic rigour with a strong practitioner focus, with a range of core modules, electives, specialisms and a Consultancy in Practice module.
+This course combines academic rigour with a strong practitioner focus.
+There is a range of core modules, electives, specialisms and a Consultancy in Practice module.

 Please note: Optional modules only run if there is enough demand.
 If we have an insufficient number of students interested in an optional module, that module will not be offered for this course.